Case Study: Income Protection With a New Job and a New Baby

 Meet Tim

-As a result Tim is looking to take out his own Income Protection policy that will cover their mortgage, other household bills and the additional expenditure for childcare they now pay.
+Tim got to work looking for an individual Income Protection policy that would cover their mortgage, other household bills, and the additional expenditure for childcare should he fall ill or suffer an accident.

 Tim’s Income Protection